binipringle/contracts/_texts/0-outline.md

 What are the four elements required for a showing of misrepresentation?
 Use §§159-172 to fill in the rules and definitions for each of the four elements.

-# 7.7.
-Theoretical Perspective
+## VIIg Theoretical Perspective

 Consider background assumptions the court may have made about women and widows in Vokes.
 What role do you think Vokes’s gender played in the court’s reasoning?
 What role do you think race, class, or gender should play in analyzing a party’s behavior?
 We will use this case and these theoretical issues as the basis of a discussion on competing economic theories about the appropriate role of these characteristics in legal reasoning.

-# 7.8.
-Unconscionability -  Procedural and Substantive Bargaining Defects
+## VIIh Unconscionability -  Procedural and Substantive Bargaining Defects

 **Williams v.
 Walker-Thomas Furniture Co.**